-Note that all information submitted to the Mitigating Circumstances Panel will be treated as confidential.
+Note that all information submitted in an Extension or Mitigating Circumstances request will be treated as confidential.

 4.8 Failure and Reassessment

 Under certain circumstances students may be permitted to resubmit work for course units they have failed.
 Permission to resubmit assessed work can only be granted by the Board of Examiners at its meeting in June.
 Under no circumstances can work be resubmitted before this meeting.